siddhartha-gadgil/DeptWeb/_seminars/2020/2020-03-06-matthew-honnor.md

 Gross--Stark unit.
 This unit has $\mathfrak{P}$ order equal to the value of a partial zeta function at 0, for a prime
 $\mathfrak{P}$ above $\mathfrak{p}$.
 In 2008 and 2018 Dasgupta
-and Dasgupta--Spie\ss, conjectured formulas for this unit.
+and Dasgupta--Spie&szlig;, conjectured formulas for this unit.
 During this talk I shall explain Tate's conjecture and then the ideas for the constructions of these formulas.
 I will finish by explaining the results I have obtained from comparing